Countries Currently at War 2026: The Complete Global Conflict Tracker

 The internal power struggle in Sudan has created one of the world’s most severe, yet underreported, humanitarian disasters.

-• Current Status: The brutal fighting between rival military factions has completely destabilized the nation, leading to widespread atrocities, particularly in the Darfur region.
+• Current Status: Marking its grim three-year anniversary in mid-April 2026, the brutal fighting between rival military factions (the SAF and RSF) has completely destabilized the nation.
+The conflict has triggered a total collapse of state infrastructure, leading to widespread atrocities and mass starvation, particularly in the Darfur region.

 • Global Impact: The conflict has triggered a massive refugee crisis, spilling over into fragile neighboring nations like Chad and Egypt.